 The Student Representation Fee is used to support students who lobby for legislative issues that benefit community college students or participate in CalSACC (California Student Association of Community Colleges) activities.
-Students may elect to waive the \$1 fee for religious, political, financial, or moral reasons by completing the Decline Student Activities Fee form.
+Students may elect to waive the \$2 fee for religious, political, financial, or moral reasons by completing the Student Representation/Activities Fee Waiver.